JamesBremner/stackoverflow75410318/README.md

-An application that hunts for and connects together specified sequences of values in a 2D matrix
+An application that hunts for and connects together specified sequences of numbers in a 2D matrix

 Each sequence is scored with a value.